Snowy owl: Description

 The toes of the snowy owl are extremely thickly feathered white, while the claws are black.
 The toe feathers are the longest known of any owl, averaging at 33.3 mm, against the great horned owl which has the 2nd longest toe feathers at a mean of 13 mm Occasionally, snowy owls may show a faint blackish edge to the eyes and have a dark gray cere, though this is often not visible from the feather coverage, and a black bill.
 Unlike many other whitish birds, the snowy owl does not possess black wingtips, which is theorized to minimize wear-and-tear on the wing feathers in the other whitish bird types.
 The conspicuously notched primaries of the snowy owl appear to give an advantage over similar owls in long-distance flight and more extensive flapping flight.

 The snowy owl does have some of the noise-canceling serrations and comb-like wing feathers that render the flight of most owls functionally silent, but they have fewer than most related Bubo owls.
 Therefore, in combination with its less soft feathers, the flight of a snowy owl can be somewhat audible at close range.
 The flight of snowy owls tends to be steady and direct and is reminiscent to some of the flight of a large, slow-flying falcon.
-Though capable of occasional gliding flight, there is no evidence that snowy owls will soar.
+Though normally performing "flap-and-glide" flight style, there is no evidence that snowy owls will soar.
+This owl species can occasionally demonstrate speed and agility in the air while chasing avian prey.
+Hovering flight is sometimes used by snowy owls as a hunting method, despite their large size.
 It is said that the species seldom exceeds a flying height of around 150 m even during passage.
-While the feet are sometimes described as "enormous", the tarsus is in osteological terms relatively short at 68% the length of those of a Eurasian eagle-owl but the claws are nearly as large, at 89% of the size of those of the eagle-owl.
+While the feet are sometimes described as large, the tarsus is in osteological terms relatively short at 68% the length of those of a Eurasian eagle-owl but the claws are nearly as large, at 89% of the size of those of the eagle-owl.

 Despite its relatively short length, the tarsus is of similar circumference as in other Bubo owls.
-Also compared to an eagle-owl, the snowy owl has a relatively short decurved rostrum, a proportionately greater length to the interorbital roof and a much longer sclerotic ring surrounding the eyes while the anterior opening are the greatest known in any owl.
-Owls have extremely large eyes which are nearly the same size in large species such as the snowy owl as those of humans.
+Also compared to an eagle-owl, the snowy owl has a relatively short decurved rostrum, a proportionately greater length to the interorbital roof and a much longer scleral ring surrounding the eyes while the anterior opening are the greatest known in any owl.
+Owls' eyes are large and round, which are nearly the same size in large species such as the snowy owl as those of humans.